project-chip/connectedhomeip/docs/silabs/general/PINTOOL.md

 ## 4. Generate your Component and Pin configuration in Simplicity Studio

-When you save your project configuration, you will notice that Simplicity Studio saves all the generated header files out into a `config` directory in your project.
+When you save your project configuration, Simplicity Studio saves all the generated header files out into a `config` directory in your project.
 These are the files that make up the software component and pin tool configuration for your device.